Amazon Pay & Amazon Seller Chargebacks

 - Correspondence with the buyer

-If the Amazon investigator finds your information sufficient, they will then use it to create the documentation that ultimately gets submitted to the issuing bank for an official decision.
+If the Amazon investigator finds your evidence sufficient, they will then use it to create the documentation that ultimately gets submitted to the issuing bank for an official decision.

 If the issuing bank decides in your favor, the chargeback will not be deducted from your Amazon funds.
-If the bank decides for the cardholder, or if your response is insufficient or you are found to be in violation of your Seller agreements with Amazon, Amazon will charge you for the amount of the chargeback plus any associated fees.
+If the bank decides for the cardholder, your response is insufficient, or you are found to be in violation of your seller agreement with Amazon, Amazon will charge you for the amount of the chargeback plus any associated fees.

 These issues may include things like missing labels, insufficient packaging, and various problems related to the timing and routing of shipments.
 Any chargebacks with details that specifically relate to Amazon Seller procedures should be preventable in the future if you take steps to correct the issues that caused them.

-Service chargebacks are those that occur when the dispute relates to the product itself, delivery and fulfilment, or the merchant’s failure to uphold their agreement with the customer.
-Merchants are liable for these types of chargebacks, but when they’re based on false claims they are considered friendly fraud and can be fought and beaten.
+Service chargebacks are those that occur when the dispute relates to the product itself, delivery and fulfillment, or the merchant’s failure to uphold their agreement with the customer.
+Merchants are liable for these types of chargebacks by default, but those based on false claims are considered friendly fraud and can be fought and beaten.

 Amazon Pay will send you a notification email when you get a chargeback, which will include details such as the order number and reason code.
 Once you receive this notification, you have 11 days to submit a response.

-If the issuing bank decides to accept your representment of the charge, you keep your money.
-If they don’t, or if you accept the chargeback or send no response, Amazon Pay will deduct the chargeback amount and all fees — both theirs and those charged by the banks — from your account.
+If the issuing bank decides to reverse the chargeback, you keep your money.
+If you accept the chargeback, fail to respond by the deadline, or if the bank upholds the chargeback, Amazon Pay will deduct the chargeback amount and all fees — both theirs and those charged by the banks — from your account.

-For many merchants, Amazon is just one channel for sales among many, and protecting themselves from Amazon chargebacks must be looked at as part of an overall chargeback defense strategy.
+For many merchants, Amazon is just one sales channel among many, and protecting themselves from Amazon chargebacks must be looked at as part of an overall chargeback defense strategy.
 When chargeback management gets so complex that it’s taking you away from the essential functions of your business, it may be time to call in the experts.
 When you have the right team with the right analytics on your side, you can zero in on the root causes of your chargebacks and determine the actions needed to fix them — no matter what channels they’re coming from.